- Personal accounts: The routing number is the first set of nine-digit numbers.

 - Phone banking.
 Call 800-908-2265 to access our automated phone banking system for balance and transaction information.

 - Free check registers.
-If you need a replacement check register, just ask at your Bremer Bank branch.
+If you need a replacement check register, call 800-908-BANK (2265) or stop by your local branch.

 You may also wish to set up overdraft protection service.
 These services act as a safety net in case you lose track of your balance.